noxdafox/clipspy/README.rst

 Building from sources
 +++++++++++++++++++++

-The provided Makefile takes care of retrieving the CLIPS source code and compiling the Python bindings together with it.
+The provided Makefiles take care of retrieving the CLIPS source code and compiling the Python bindings together with it.

 .. code:: bash

     $ make
-    $ sudo make install
+    # make install

 Please check the documentation_ for more information regarding building CLIPSPy from sources.